stinkytoe/bevy_ldtk_asset/README.md

 - Have these display to the screen in a simple and expected way
 - Provide hooks for the user to work with these

+What this library is NOT intended to do:

 ## Levels

 Levels are loaded as ECS entities with their translation set to their location in the project world space.
 They will